oracle-terraform-modules/terraform-oci-oke/examples/verrazzano/README.md

-# Installing Verrazzano on OKE
+# Installing Verrazzano on Oracle Container Engine for Kubernetes(OKE)

 This example illustrates how to automate the installation of [Verrazzano](https://verrazzano.io) on top of this module.